-At the recommendation of the Company, the number of shareholders physically present at the 2020 AGM was substantially reduced due to the pandemic.
-As a part of precautionary measures, the Company recommended that shareholders exercised their voting rights by appointing the chair of the AGM as their proxy to vote at the 2020 AGM, as an alternative to attending in person.
+At the recommendation of the Company, the number of shareholders physically present at the 2020 and 2021 AGMs were substantially reduced due to the pandemic.
+As a part of precautionary measures, the Company recommended that shareholders exercised their voting rights by appointing the chair of the AGM as their proxy to vote at the 2020 and 2021 AGMs, as an alternative to attending in person.

 In addition to the Letter to Shareholders, the Chair uses the AGM as an opportunity to open a dialogue with shareholders and to elaborate on the outlook of the Group and its business strategies.

-2020 AGM
+2021 AGM

-Our last AGM was held on April 29, 2020 at Grand Ballroom, Lower Lobby, Conrad Hong Kong, Pacific Place, 88 Queensway, Hong Kong.
-The meeting was attended by 70 shareholders present in person or by proxy.
+Our last AGM was held on April 30, 2021 at Grand Ballroom, Lower Lobby, Conrad Hong Kong, Pacific Place, 88 Queensway, Hong Kong.
+The meeting was attended by 42 shareholders present in person or by proxy.
 At the meeting, the Chair had demanded a poll on each of the resolutions submitted for voting, and the shareholders were provided with detailed procedures for conducting the poll.

-The resolutions tabled at the 2020 AGM included:
+The resolutions tabled at the 2021 AGM included:

 - the adoption of the financial statements;

-- the declaration of a final dividend;
+- the declaration of a final dividend:

-- the re-election of Board Members;
+- · the re-election of Board Members;

-- the re-appointment of the auditor; and
+- · the re-appointment of the auditor; and

-- the renewal of general mandates.
+- · the renewal of general mandates.

-All these resolutions were voted on by poll, and the results of poll voting were posted on the websites of the Company and of HKEx in the evening of the same day.
+All these resolutions were voted on by poll, and the results of poll voting were posted on our website and the website of HKEX in the evening of the same day.

-There were no changes in the Articles of Association, which is available on our website and the website of HKEx, in 2020.
+There were no changes in the Articles of Association, which is available on our website and the website of HKEX, in 2021.

-The Board confirms that there are no changes proposed to the Articles of Association at the forthcoming AGM to be held on April 30, 2021.
-The important shareholders' dates for the coming financial year, which include the Board meetings for considering the payments of interim and final dividends for the year ending December 31, 2021, and the AGM, are expected to be held in late July 2021, late January 2022, and in April 2022 respectively.
+The important shareholders' dates for the coming financial year, which include the Board meetings for considering the payments of interim and final dividends for the year ending December 31, 2022, and the AGM, are expected to be held in late July 2022, late January 2023, and in April 2023 respectively.